jessamynsmith/underquoted/README.md

     git clone https://github.com/<username>/underquoted.git

-Create a virtualenv and install dependencies:
+Create a virtualenv using Python 3 and install dependencies.
+NOTE!
+You must change 'path/to/python3' to be the actual path to python3 on your system.

     mkvirtualenv underquoted --python=/path/to/python3
     pip install -r requirements/development.txt